 “Rider University and the EWL both have a long history of Division I wrestling success,” said Harnum.
 “When you combine great wrestling tradition with our geographic compatibility, I am confident this partnership will be beneficial to all involved.
 We look forward to competing in the EWL next season.”

-Current EWL members include Lock Haven University, Clarion University, Bloomsburg University, Edinboro University and Cleveland State University.
+Current EWL members include Lock Haven University, Clarion University, Bloomsburg University, Edinboro University, George Mason University and Cleveland State University.

 Rider was a member of the Colonial Athletic Association for wrestling since 2002 and placed second in the 2013 CAA Championships with four NCAA qualifiers.
 The CAA announced recently that it is no longer sponsoring a championship in the sport of wrestling.

-“The EWL's history of success over the years speaks volumes to the fact that they consistently are one of the elite NCAA Division I wrestling conferences in the country,” added Taylor, who has coached 13 All-Americans and 64 individual conference champions at Rider.
+“The EWL's history of success over the years speaks volumes to the fact that they consistently are one of the elite NCAA Division I wrestling conferences in the country,” added Bronc head coach Gary Taylor, who has coached 14 All-Americans and 72 individual conference champions at Rider.
 “Since 1984 the EWL has produced 25 NCAA Champions and hundreds of All-Americans.
 We look forward to being a part of this prestigious wrestling league and will work hard to contribute to the future success of the EWL.”